Travel guide

 Photo: Seray D. Mesebuken · Pexels

-eSIM vs. roaming vs. local SIM
+eSIM vs roaming vs local SIM

 Quick comparison for Estonia:

-• EU Roaming: convenient if you travel infrequently, but with data caps and reduced speed if exceeded.
-Outside the EU (if you come from Latin America) it can cost €10-20 per day.
+• EU Roaming: convenient if you travel little, but with data caps and reduced speed when exceeded.
+Outside the EU (if you come from Latin America) the cost per megabyte skyrockets and a flat data rate ceases to exist.

 • Travel eSIM: you install it before leaving, keep your number, pay a fixed price, and activate it in 1 minute.

-How to activate it step by step
+How to activate it step-by-step

 The summarized process: